 Resetting the processor causes any bus cycle in progress to terminate as if TA or TEA had been asserted.
 In addition, the processor initializes registers appropriately for a reset exception.
 When a RESET instruction is executed, the processor drives the reset out (RSTO) signal for 512 BCLK cycles.
 In this case, the processor resets the external devices of the system, and the internal registers of the processor are unaffected.
-The external devices connected to the RSTO signal are reset at the completion of the RESET instruction.
-An RSTI signal that is asserted to the processor during execution of a RESET instruction immediately resets the processor and causes the RSTO signal to negate.
+The external devices connected to the RSTO signal are reset at the completion of the RESET instruction immediately resets the processor and causes the RSTO signal to negate.
 RSTO can be logically ANDed with the external signal driving RSTI to derive a system reset signal that is asserted for both an external processor reset and execution of a RESET instruction.
 It is necessary that the MC68040V and MC68EC040V be powered up before other 5V devices; because the two power supplies must be within 2.5V of each other.